Tax Problem Question Competition 2021/22

 Students are invited to submit an answer to this year’s problem question by 31 January 2022 at 5pm.
 The question can be found here.
 No previous knowledge of the subject area is required and entrants are required only to read the one case referred to in the problem question.
 Answers may be up to 1000 words (including footnotes) and conciseness is encouraged.

-Entrants must be studying at a UK university/college or have completed their studies at a UK university/college within the past three years (applicants do not necessarily need to have been studying law) but must not have commenced a training contract or pupillage.
+Entrants must be studying at a UK university/college or have completed their studies at a UK university/college within the past three years (applicants do not necessarily need to have been studying law) but must not have commenced a training contract or pupillage (including the equivalent in another jurisdiction).
 Each entry should be the work of a single author (so no joint entries are allowed).
-For the avoidance of doubts, those who entered the 2020 competition are allowed (and encouraged) to enter the 2021 competition.

-Answers should be sent to Pupils@pumptax.com in Microsoft Word or PDF format.
-The covering email should state the entrant’s full name, present (or most recent) university/college and contact details.
-All submissions will be acknowledged.
+Answers should be sent to firstname.lastname@example.org in Microsoft Word format.
+The covering email should state the entrant’s full name, present (or most recent) university/college and contact details (judging is anonymous so please do not include your name in the essay itself).
+All submissions will be acknowledged.”

 The 2022 competition attracted 93 entries and the following prizes were awarded: